Burmese

 - Youth Leadership Roles

-- Youth are taking on leadership roles in community development and social change, advocating for progressive policies.
+- Youth in Myanmar are taking on leadership roles in community projects and advocacy, particularly in areas like environmental protection and digital innovation.

 - Innovation And Startups